Bay window

 A bay window is a window space projecting outward from the main walls of a building and forming a bay in a room.
+A bow window is a form of bay with a curve rather than angular facets; an oriel window is a bay window that does not touch the ground.

+A window may be all three: projecting outward from the main fascia of a wall, curved in shape, and not reaching the ground.
+A bay window may be supported from the ground by a foundation, or in space by corbels, brackets, or cantilever.

+A typical bay window consists of a central windowpane, called a fixed sash, flanked by two or more smaller windows, known as casement or double-hung windows.
+The arrangement creates a panoramic view of the outside, allows more natural light to enter the room, and provides additional space within the room.
+Bay windows are often designed to extend beyond the exterior wall, either adding to floor space, often filled with a table, desk, or seating area, or turned into a window seat (often with storage or a grated radiator below).
+They are found both in residential buildings, particularly in living rooms, studies, dining areas, or bedrooms, and in commercial and public structures.

 Types

-Bay window is a generic term for all protruding window constructions, regardless of whether they are curved or angular, or run over one or multiple storeys.
+Bay window is a generic term for all protruding window constructions, regardless of whether they are curved like a bow window or angular, start from the ground, and run over one or multiple storeys.

 In plan, the most frequently used shapes are isosceles trapezoid (which may be referred to as a canted bay window) and rectangle.

-But other polygonal shapes with more than two corners are also common as are curved shapes.
+But other polygonal shapes with more than three faces are also common, as are curved shapes.
 If a bay window is curved it may alternatively be called bow window.
-Bay windows in a triangular shape with just one corner exist but are relatively rare.
+The angles most commonly used on the inside corners of the bay are 90, 135 and 150 degrees.
+Bay windows in a triangular shape with just one corner exist, but are relatively rare.

-A bay window supported by a corbel, bracket or similar is called an oriel window.
+A bay window that does not reach the ground and is supported by a corbel, bracket, cantilever, or similar is called an oriel window.

-"Rawashin" is a traditional and distinctive style of corbelled bay window in Jeddah, Saudi Arabia (e.g., as on the frontage of Nasseef House).